Cheap Home Insurance

-Seven home insurance need-to-knows
+Eight home insurance need-to-knows

 For the buildings element of house insurance, a common mistake is to cover the home's market value (the amount it might sell for), instead of the rebuild value – the cost of rebuilding the property if it was knocked down.
 The key is the cost of materials, labour and architects for your area.
 However, buildings policies should also cover the cost of somewhere for you to stay while your home's rebuilt or is uninhabitable.